AleksaMCode/WiFi-password-stealer/README.md

 > <li>In order to use Ducky Script to write the payload on your RPi Pico you first need to convert it to a pico-ducky.

 ## Exfiltration
-<p align="justify">Data exfiltration is an unauthorized trasfer of data from a computer/device.
+<p align="justify">Data exfiltration is an unauthorized transfer of data from a computer/device.
 Once the data is collected, adversary can package it to avoid detection while sending data over network, using encryption or compression.
 Two most common way of exfiltration are:
 <ul>
 <li>Exfiltration over network medium.</li>
 <li>Exfiltration over a physical medium.</li>
 </ul>

 ## Keystroke injection tool
-<p align="justify">Keystorke injection tool, once connected to a host machine, executes malicious commands by running code that mimics keystrokes enterned by a user.
+<p align="justify">Keystorke injection tool, once connected to a host machine, executes malicious commands by running code that mimics keystrokes entered by a user.
 While it looks like a USB drive, it acts like a keyboard that types in a preprogrammed payload.
 Tools like Rubber Ducky can type over 1,000 words per minut.
 Once created, anyone with physical access can deploy this payload with ease.</p>

 ### Keystoke injection
 <p align="justify">The payload uses <code>STRING</code> command processes keystroke for injection.
 It accepts one or more alphanumeric/punctuation characters. <code>STRING</code> will type the remainder of the line exactly as-is into the target machine.
 The <code>ENTER</code>/<code>SPACE</code> will simulate a press of keyboard keys.</p.>